 In 2017, following a number of legal challenges, Rogers’ assets, including the CST images, were turned over to the courts and auctioned off.
 The CST negatives and digital files produced by Rogers were shipped to Historic Images, a photo-sales company in Memphis, and then sold to a private dealer in Dixon, Illinois.
 In 2018, CHM purchased the collection and worked with the CST to obtain a non-exclusive license.

-CHM acquired roughly 2.5 million digital images (created by John Rogers and scanned from the negatives) and 2.5 million physical negatives.
+CHM acquired roughly 2.5 million digital images (created by John Rogers and scanned from negatives, many of which were sold by Rogers to private collectors) and 2.5 million physical negatives.
+Between 2021-2023, CHM digitized approximately 100,000 of the 2.5 million negatives.

 Digital images are available via links in the Sun-Times Airtable Inventories.
 Visit our research guide at https://libguides.chicagohistory.org/sun-times to learn more.

-To access original negatives which have not been digitized, visit the Undigitized Images page of the research guide.
+To access original negatives which have not been digitized, visit the Accessing Images page of the research guide.

 Photographer information wasn’t consistently captured by previous owners of the collection during their digitization process.
 If an image was published in the newspaper, it is sometimes possible to find the photographer’s name credited there.
-However, if the original negatives were sold after digitization and not published in the newspaper, we have no direct way to track that information down again.
+However, if John Rogers (previous owner) sold the original negatives after digitization and they were never published in the newspaper, CHM has no direct way to track that information down again.

 For the physical negatives in the collection, photographer information is usually recorded on the negative sleeve.
 Wherever possible, CHM staff will record this information and make it available in the collection’s inventories.